microsoft/vscode-docs/release-notes/latest.md

 ### Experimental screen reader support in the editor

-We have added an experimental toggle that can be enabled with the `editor.experimentalScreenReader` key in the settings or for the current session with `kbstyle(Ctrl-Shift-R)`.
+We have added an experimental mode that can be enabled with the `editor.experimentalScreenReader` key in settings or for the current session with `kbstyle(Ctrl-Shift-R)`.
 This causes the editor to place all the current text in the opened file inside the `<textarea>` we use for user input.
-We have done our initial testing with NVDA on Windows and have uncovered some serious performance issues and some glitches caused by Chromium.
-We have also added `kbstyle(Alt-F1)` that presents a tooltip explaining how to toggle this mode on.
-We have also improved keyboard navigation around `kbstyle(Tab)`, specifically all read only editors no longer trap the `kbstyle(Tab)` key.
+We have done our initial testing with the [NVDA screen reader](http://www.nvaccess.org) on Windows and have uncovered some serious performance issues and glitches caused by Chromium.
+We have also added `kbstyle(Alt-F1)` that presents a tooltip explaining how to toggle this mode on and off.
+We have also improved keyboard navigation around `kbstyle(Tab)`, specifically all read-only editors no longer trap the `kbstyle(Tab)` key.
 Also, `kbstyle(Ctrl-M)` continues to act as a toggle for trapping `kbstyle(Tab)`.

-## Localization
+### Localization

 We also started work on localizing VS Code for different locales.
 We put tooling in place to externalize strings and to create language bundles.
 The screen shot below shows VS Code running under a German locale.